 Portugal’s temperate climate is heavily influenced by the Atlantic Ocean.
 There’s a fair bit of rain, particularly in the north.
 And, whilst it’s generally hot in the summer, temperatures can be mild to chilly out of season, with strong winds on the coast.
 Even if you travel in summer, you should still pack a light sweater or blanket and something to keep you dry.

-- Lower Body – Good quality shorts, skirts, or trousers will stand up to daily use and regular washing.
+- Lightweight, Breathable Clothing – Portugal has a warm Mediterranean climate, especially in summer.
+T-shirts, dresses, and shorts with lightweight fabrics like cotton and linen will keep you comfortable in the heat.
+Good quality shorts, skirts, or trousers will stand up to daily use and regular washing.
 Lightweight options are appropriate throughout the year, but trousers or long skirts are also recommended out of season.

 - Shorts with zipper pockets will keep you cool in summer and make valuables harder to lose or be stolen.